For questions regarding the Ebola virus, please call (202) 442-8141.

 EMS Comfort Care Order Do Not Resuscitate Program

-The Emergency Medical Services (EMS) Comfort Care Order/Do Not Resuscitate (CCO-DNR) program allows patients diagnosed with a specific medical or terminal condition to express their wishes regarding end of life resuscitation in the pre/post-hospital setting.
+The Emergency Medical Services (EMS) Comfort Care Order-Do Not Resuscitate (CCO-DNR) program allows patients diagnosed with a specific medical or terminal condition to express their wishes regarding end of life resuscitation in the pre or post-hospital setting.

-The program requires that a patient’s attending physician certify and sign a Comfort Care Order (CCO) [PDF] that states the patient (adult or child) has a specific medical or terminal condition.
-The patient, or his/her authorized decision maker or surrogate, must also consent and sign the CCO (verbal orders are not valid).
+The program requires that a patient’s attending physician certify and sign a Comfort Care Order (CCO) that states the patient (adult or child) has a specific medical or terminal condition.
+The patient, or his or her authorized decision maker or surrogate, must also consent and sign the CCO (verbal orders are not valid).
 The physician then places a Comfort Care bracelet on the patient.

 When EMS personnel respond to calls for either cardiac or respiratory arrest related to the condition of a Comfort Care patient, they would recognize and honor the Comfort Care bracelet by providing supportive care but not resuscitating the patient, unless the Order has been revoked.

 The Comfort Care Order is available to physicians and health care facilities such as long term care institutions and hospices.
 The Department of Health may issue EMS Comfort Care forms directly to a patient but highly recommends that the forms be obtained through a physician.
 It is the physician’s responsibility to discuss the EMS Comfort Care Order with the patient or the person authorized to consent on the patient’s behalf.

 All requests for EMS Comfort Care Orders must be submitted to the EMS Division on an EMS Comfort Care Request Form or the physician’s or health care facility’s letterhead.
 A request can be faxed to (202) 671-0707.
 Requests are generally filled within five business days after receipt of the order.
 If you have further questions about ordering EMS Comfort Care Order forms please call (202) 671-4222.